 - High maximum APR.
-The bank says your APR won’t exceed 24% over the life of the loan.
-Other banks, like Wells Fargo, keep lifetime interest rates under 7%.
+The bank says your APR won’t exceed 24% over your loan’s lifetime.
+Other banks, like U.S. Bank, keep maximum interest rates under 9%.

 - Early closure fee.
 If you close your account within 36 months, you’ll be slapped with a $450 base fee, plus any mortgage and government taxes, recording fees and closing costs Bank of America paid on your behalf.
 This fee doesn’t apply to Texas HELOCs.

-To apply over the phone, call 800-779-3894 weekdays from 8 a.m. to 10 p.m. or Saturday from 8 a.m. to 6:30 p.m.
+You can also apply for a HELOC over the phone by calling 866-290-4674 weekdays from 8 a.m. to 10 p.m. or Saturday from 8 a.m. to 6:30 p.m.
 ET.
-Or, hop online to schedule an appointment at a financial center.
+Or you can hop online to schedule an appointment at a financial center.

-- Social Security number for you and your co-borrower if you have one
+- Social Security number for you and your coborrower, if you have one

 - Employment and income information